Brian Clarke

 Using the Hard-Easy System over the 45 years of my coaching career has proven invaluable.
 It forms the underlying conceptual framework I used to train more than a hundred marathoners a year.
 Under my guidance, virtually all my athletes completed the Honolulu Marathon, few were ever injured, and many improved on prior performances.

-Although I’ve been around for longer than most coaches, I survive by always looking for new ways to innovate and improve my teaching and coaching.
+Although I’ve been around for longer than most coaches, I am always looking for new ways to innovate and improve my teaching and coaching.
 I love what I do and firmly believe in the transformative power of discovering our inner athlete.
 This is what I try to convey to my clients and the humble way I strive to create a healthier world for all of us.